New Kubernetes cluster on GCP, Azure or AWS#

 Important

-When deploying to Google Cloud, make sure the Compute Engine, Kubernetes Engine, Artifact Registry, and Cloud Logging APIs are enabled on the project before deploying!
+When deploying to Google Cloud, make sure the Compute Engine, Kubernetes Engine, Artifact Registry, Cloud Filestore, and Cloud Logging APIs are enabled on the project before deploying!

 First, make sure you are in the new workspace that you just created.